 Once the total number of available merge candidates reaches the maximally allowed merge candidates minus 1, the merge candidate list construction process from HMVP is terminated.

-Pair-wise average merge candidates derivation
+Pair-wise average merge candidate derivation

 Pairwise average candidates are generated by averaging predefined pairs of candidates in the existing merge candidate list, using the first two merge candidates.
 The first merge candidate is defined as p0Cand and the second merge candidate can be defined as p1Cand, respectively.
 The averaged motion vectors are calculated according to the availability of the motion vector of p0Cand and p1Cand separately for each reference list.
 If both motion vectors are available in one list, these two motion vectors are averaged even when they point to different reference pictures, and its reference picture is set to the one of p0Cand; if only one motion vector is available, use the one directly; if no motion vector is available, keep this list invalid.
 Also, if the half-pel interpolation filter indices of p0Cand and p1Cand are different, it is set to 0.